bayleaf1130/bayleaf1130/README.md

 I enjoy developing in Python, C, Kotlin, and Clojure.

-I have career experience with Python, C, Kotlin, and Clojure at the moment but I always like getting my hands dirty with new tools....
+I have career experience with Python, C++, Kotlin, Java, and Clojure at the moment but I always like getting my hands dirty with new tools....

 Currently, I am teaching myself Rust and Golang in hopes that I can replace C for my systems projects... and I enjoy them both quite a bit for different reasons.